ds4se/chapters/abramhindle/energymining.md

 The environment is the testbed and the system that will run the software under test.
-Environments should be representative of realistic scenarios yet balanced against noise such as 3rd-party apps or traffic, unneeded applications, or other users.
+Environments should be representative of realistic scenarios yet balanced against noise such as third-party apps or traffic, unneeded applications, or other users.
 Generally environments should be as controlled as possible.
 Even temperature can affect energy measurements.